aruncs31s/Notes_Old/Btech/S6/ElectroMagnetics/Module 3.md

 ^1fe371

-Poynting Vector Denoted by $\overrightarrow S$  is givent by the *vector product* of $\overrightarrow E \ \& \overrightarrow H$
+Poynting Vector Denoted by $\overrightarrow S$  is given by the *vector product* of $\overrightarrow E \ \& \overrightarrow H$
  $$ \overrightarrow S = \overrightarrow E \times \overrightarrow H $$

 > Pointing Vector measures the rate of flow of energy of the wave as it Propagates.
-The diection of $\overrightarrow S$ represents the direction of power flow and it is perpendicular to the plane containing $\overrightarrow E \ \& \ \overrightarrow H$
+The direction of $\overrightarrow S$ represents the direction of power flow and it is perpendicular to the plane containing $\overrightarrow E \ \& \ \overrightarrow H$

 #### Poynting Theorem